 In preparation for your surgery, it is best not to smoke/use tobacco.
-We require you to refrain from all tobacco products at least 30 days prior to your surgery.
+We strongly recommend you stop all tobacco products at least 30 days prior to your surgery.
 Patients who smoke are THREE TIMES more likely to develop a surgical site infection than non-smokers.
 Tobacco is proven to interfere and significantly delay wound healing.
 If you need assistance to quit, please ask your Primary Care Provider what would work best to help you.
 The longer you are smoke/tobacco-free, the healthier you will be.